 Crassula is a genus of about 200 accepted species of succulent plants in the family Crassulaceae.
 They are native to many different parts of the world.
 However, the species that are grown by succulent lovers, more than 150, are coming almost exclusively from the Eastern Cape of South Africa.
 Crassula ovata, commonly known as Jade Plant, is the most well-known species and probably one of the most popular succulents.
-In addition to the species, there are numerous attractive cultivars and hybrid.
+In addition to the species, there are numerous attractive cultivars and hybrids.

 Crassula was first formally described by the famous Swedish botanist Carl Linnaeus in 1753 as a genus with ten species.

-The generic name "Crassula" derives from the Latin "crassus," meaning "thick" and refers to the fleshy plump leaves.
+The generic name "Crassula" derives from the Latin "crassus," meaning "thick," and refers to the fleshy plump leaves.

 Growing Conditions for Crassula